Aleks-Ya/note-size-anki-addon/description/features.md

 ## How collection size is calculated

-Collection size is the size of file `collection.anki2` located in the current profile folder.
+_Collection size_ is the size of file `collection.anki2` located in the current profile folder.
-Media size is the size of folder `collection.media` located in the current profile folder.
+_Media size_ is the size of folder `collection.media` located in the current profile folder.
-Total size is sum of the collection and media sizes.
+_Total size_ is the sum of the collection and media sizes.

 ## Implemented features